SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 ## Technique details

 When you click a square in the matrix, details about coverage for that MITRE technique display in a panel.
 The description displayed is pulled directly from the MITRE Enterprise matrix.
 The panel includes an assessment of your coverage (**None**, **Low**, **Medium**, and **High**).
 A coverage of **None** does not mean you have no coverage; it only means you might not have enough rules to adequately cover the technique.

+Click **View Generated Signals** to see the current Signals in Cloud SIEM that have been tagged with that MITRE technique.

+Click **Sub-Techniques** to see the sub-techniques for that technique.

 Click **Rules** at the bottom of the panel to see a list of all the rules that contribute to coverage for the technique.
 Click a rule in the list to open the rule.